pgodsalve/Dr-Chris-Godsalve/README.md

 Left to right: The family at Swainstone Rd, Chris and Philippa at local Cintra park, Chris with Charlotte bear

 Unfortunately, towards the end of his professional life, Chris’ work was mired by Ulcerative Colitis.
 He struggled on with terrible symptoms but was eventually made redundant in 2001 and was too unwell to work again after that.
 His disease never went into remission despite large doses of steroids and immunomodulating drugs which caused him a myriad of further health problems.

 #### Later years

 At home, he looked after daughter Philippa, cooked, gave maths and art lessons, masterminded and assisted with many creative projects, and took her to Irish Dancing classes.
-He managed repairs in the house and kept the garden.
+He managed repairs in the house and maintained the garden.
 During these years Chris sometimes suffered periods of depression and alcoholism.
-The family often visited Lisa and Vic, and later Chris set Lisa up with a computer which gave her much pleasure in later life.
+The family often visited Lisa and Vic, and later Chris set Lisa up with a computer which gave her much pleasure in her last years.
 Vic sadly passed away in 2007, and Lisa in 2012.
 Chris spent much time documenting Lisa's life, as well as the lives of Tom and Vic.
 See 'family' pages on <a href="https://seagods.bitbucket.io/">Chris' Main website.</a>

  <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746585811/in/dateposted-public/" title="IMG-4738"><img src="https://live.staticflickr.com/65535/49746585811_b388d64a4f_m.jpg" width="180" height="240" alt="IMG-4738"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746604861/in/dateposted-public/" title="IMG-4739"><img src="https://live.staticflickr.com/65535/49746604861_5df3ac02e5_m.jpg" width="240" height="156" alt="IMG-4739"></a>

 Left to right: Chris with Lisa, Chris with Vic

 Chris’ illness made daily life extremely difficult, despite this he continued to apply his commendable work ethic to develop numerous projects including publishing a ‘maths school’, computer programming including graphics software, and further research into environmental physics.
 He kept his foot in the academic world writing papers and was in touch with Nobel prize winning scientists about his work.

-In 2012 Chris was diagnosed with idiopathic pulmonary fibrosis after feeling short of breath for some time.
+In 2012 Chris was diagnosed with idiopathic pulmonary fibrosis after feeling increasingly short of breath for some time.
 He had lost a significant amount of lung function.
 The prognosis was not good, but with the help of home oxygen Chris was able to retain independence and continue his work.
 Chris had a recent breakthrough with migrating a computer graphics project to Microsoft Windows and had more he wanted to achieve.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746815192/in/dateposted-public/" title="IMG_4735"><img src="https://live.staticflickr.com/65535/49746815192_ef9960089b_n.jpg" width="258" height="320" alt="IMG_4735"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745943338/in/dateposted-public/" title="IMG_4736"><img src="https://live.staticflickr.com/65535/49745943338_0d4725a4a6_m.jpg" width="122" height="240" alt="IMG_4736"></a>

 Left to right: Making the most of trips to the Royal Brompton lung disease specialist hospital - Philippa and Chris in little Venice, Chris at the hospital accomodation

 In later years his brother Bob was a huge practical and moral support for Chris and Beatrice, and always helped with taking Chris to his numerous blood tests and specialist appointments, and visiting and bringing him home from increasingly frequent stays in hospital.
 Chris sadly passed away on 29th March 2020 during the coronavirus pandemic after a short battle with the disease.
 He will be missed terribly by family and friends.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746482606/in/dateposted-public/" title="IMG_3717"><img src="https://live.staticflickr.com/65535/49746482606_9a0e1c02f7_n.jpg" width="240" height="320" alt="IMG_3717"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746815087/in/dateposted-public/" title="IMG_3709"><img src="https://live.staticflickr.com/65535/49746815087_c0f027c41f_n.jpg" width="320" height="240" alt="IMG_3709"></a>

 Left to right: Philippa & Chris, Beatrice, Chris & Bob Christmas day 2020

 ## Relevant charities